johannesbuchholz/lurker/README.md

 ### Environment variables
 There are a couple of environment variables available for configuring lurkers behaviour.
-- `LURKER_LOG_LEVEL`: String.
-Denotes the log level used when running lurker.
+These are the most important ones:
-- `LURKER_HOME`: String.
-Denotes the path where lurker loads configuration and actions from.
+- `LURKER_HOME`: Denotes the path where lurker loads configuration and actions from.
 Default: `~/lurker`.
-- `LURKER_ENABLE_DYNAMIC_CONFIGURATION`: Boolean.
-If set to "True", lurker will set the application home path to the first attached storage mounted on `/media/<user>/<first_found_device>/lurker`.
-If no such device could be found, the default LURKER_HOME path is chosen. his is useful when loading configuration from an usb-drive or similar.
-Default: `False`.
-- `LURKER_KEYWORD`: String.
-Denotes the key word lurker will react to in order to obtain further instructions.
+- `LURKER_KEYWORD`: Denotes the key word lurker will react to in order to obtain further instructions.
 Default: `""`.
+- `LURKER_HOST`: Denotes the host of the hue bridge to send instructions to.
+- `LURKER_USER`: Denotes the user that is registered user to communicate with.
-- `LURKER_SOUND_TOOL`: String.
-Denotes the sound tool lurker will use when playing sounds.
+- `LURKER_SOUND_TOOL`: Denotes the sound tool lurker will use when playing sounds.
 Default: `/usr/bin/aplay`.
-- `LURKER_SOUND_TOOL`: String.
-Denotes the sound tool lurker will use when playing sounds.
-Default: `/usr/bin/aplay`.
+- `LURKER_LOG_LEVEL`: Denotes the log level used when running lurker.
-- `KEYWORD_QUEUE_LENGTH_SECONDS`: Float.
-The number of seconds lurker will buffer input when waiting for the keyword.
-Higher values increase cpu load.
-- `INSTRUCTION_QUEUE_LENGTH_SECONDS`: Float.
-The number of seconds lurker will buffer input when waiting for an instruction.
-Higher values increase cpu load.